KaiJeng613/cursor-2025-prediction-market/README.md

 VITE_WEATHER_API_KEY=your_openweathermap_api_key
 ```

 **Note**: The app works without API keys using mock data.
-For production use with real-time rainfall data, get a free Apify API key from https://apify.com/
+The Etherscan API key is included in the code for immediate use.

 4. Start the development server:
 ```bash